gguynn/applicant-senior-front-end-engineer-master/README.md

 #### Developed SFEE theme scaffolding

 Used WP Underscores starter theme to extract core (preferred standards) theme files and tools: semantic template scaffolding, linter, sass complier, base element classes, WP helpers, partials, includes, and languages.
 Updates theme's base was structured to resemble [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/structure/#file-organization).

 √, both WordPress core and theme can be bundled together (or separatly) in version control.
 One expection is the sql database file in `src` which is manually exported.

 Next, tackled theme assets.
 Specifically, stylesheets.
 Introduced variables and partials.
 Tested lining and compiling node scripts.
 Extractred CSS definitions from [HTML5 Boilerplate](https://html5boilerplate.com/) for base and helper classes.

 * I could have included `normailize.css` as an npm dependency.
 * Skipped minification, Babel, autoprefixing, and all other asset specific bundling for this exercise.

 [MERGED PULL REQUEST](https://github.com/gguynn/applicant-senior-front-end-engineer-master/pull/1)

-### Aug 6, 6p-
+### Aug 6, 6p-1a

-#### Developed SFEE theme styles and templates
+#### Developed SFEE theme styles, templates, and functions

+Wrote template markup (HTML/PHP) and stylesheets in sass.
+Worked with template tags and functions.
+Bounced around quite a bit and commented my commits the best I could.
+The theme is nearly laid out and complete.

+Note: The stylesheet appoach is mobile-first.

+Tommorrow:

+* Add media queries for larger sreens.
+* Update and complete template partials, specifically, .type-post in both content and excerpt contexts.
+* Devlop UI interactions (menu and search toggle) via jQuery or vanilla JS (including appropriate aria specifications).

 # Installation